Chicago-Style Deep Dish Pizza

 A spectacular one-dish meal!
 Serve this Italian inspired specialty with a tossed salad and beverage.
-Add your favorite toppings, if desired.
+Add your favorite toppings.

 This recipe makes One 14-inch pizza